 “Yes, we have been told this before and just like before our answer remains the same.
 John O’Heren does not recognize the authority of the court who released these documents.
 Under section 8 of the Canadian Charter of Rights and Freedoms, we are given immunity from illegal search and seizure of private property and also search without cause.
 Your presence is an infringement on his rights as a Canadian citizen and you, nor the officers by your side, nor the press hiding in the background over there, will be granted entrance into this private facility.
-So please…fuck off, sir.”
+So, please…fuck off, sir.”

 I could hear Ben chuckle behind me.

 At that point, one of the RCMP officers came and ushered the old suit to the side, while the other officer approached me.
 I called out to the old man as he left, “You should be on our side of the fence.
 We don’t push our elderly aside.
-Here at the Grid our elderly are teachers, judges and counsel to our founder John O’Heren.”
+Here at the Grid, our elderly are teachers, judges and counsel to our founder John O’Heren!”

 “That’s enough,” said the officer standing in front of me.
 “Now, I get it.
-No one wants to see their neighborhood full of minorities, taking all your food and shelter, I get it.
+No one wants to see their neighbourhood full of minorities, taking all your food and shelter, I get it.
 I moved out to the Okanagan strictly to get away from the “types” in the big cities.
 But these people are Canadians and many of them are starving without basic necessities like food and water.
 Now, it seems you people here at The Grid are doing well for yourselves.
 I heard you guys have your own water system and your own electric grid, is that true?”

 “Yes sir.
 We are independently owned and operated.
-Your leaders didn’t help build this city, they won’t be stealing it either.”
+Your leaders didn’t help build this city; they won’t be stealing it either.”